Flexitarian? What’s a flexitarian? Let’s find out…

 If you do eventually find yourself becoming permanently vegan or animal-free then great, and it will be through your own effort and commitment.
 Really, it’s better to have got there in the end than not at all, even if it took you a while to reach that point isn’t it?
 Perhaps though you’ll never become an actual vegan, but you don’t know until you give it a try, and flexitarianism is as good a way as any to start off with, if you’re unsure about cutting out meat and animal products totally (or currently unwilling), and keep putting it off.

-There are some very well documented health benefits to adopting a vegan diet, so isn’t it worth the effort for this alone?
-Whatever amount you cut out meat consumption, this also reduces the amount of suffering caused to animals, which is an important consideration along with other aspects that are worth thinking about.
+Whatever amount you cut out meat consumption, this reduces the amount of suffering caused to animals, which is an important consideration along with other aspects that are worth thinking about.